 The Social Event Management Procedures (SEMP) reflect Dartmouth College’s commitment to provide the safest possible social atmosphere for members of the College community and their guests.
 Its success depends upon the cooperative efforts of students, faculty, administration, and alumni in both understanding and upholding the spirit of personal responsibility and respect for self and others that is embodied in these procedures.
-Any exceptions to these procedures must be approved in advance by the Office of the Greek Letter Organizations and Societies.
+Any exceptions to these procedures must be applied for and approved in advance by the Greek Letter Organizations and Societies (GLOS) staff.

 Social gatherings at Dartmouth College are an important part of our community life.
 For all events, regardless if alcohol is present, we strive to achieve the following goals:

 - Comply with College policy and state and local laws.

 - Respect the rights of all individuals and respect the property of others.